-Promotion of International Cooperation The Ministry of Justice provides assistance mainly to developing countries with a view to establishing the rule of law for the democratic and free development as well as to realizing peaceful and secure society of these countries.
-Promoting and enhancing good governance based on the rule of law through international cooperation with developing countries contributes not only to the sound development of these countries and stability of the region, but to the strengthening countermeasures against transnational crime and the promotion of economic activity for Japanese companies as well, serving as an important contribution to the international community.
-In the field of civil and commercial law, the Ministry of Justice has provided legal technical assistance for Asian countries such as Vietnam, Cambodia, Laos, Indonesia and Myanmar mainly through activities of the International Cooperation Department.
-These activities include drafting and amending fundamental laws and regulations, strengthening function of judicial institutions for the operation of enacted laws, and capacity-building of legal professionals.
-Through such technical assistance, a number of legislation, including civil code and civil procedure code, have been enacted and relevant legal commentaries have also been prepared in recipient countries.
-Moreover, a great number of individuals in leadership positions at judicial institutions have built their capacities through our assistance.
-The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders (UNAFEI), established in 1962 by the agreement between the United Nations and the Government of Japan, has held training courses and seminars in the field of crime prevention and treatment of offenders for criminal justice personnel (police officers, public prosecutors, judges, correctional and probation officers, etc.) from developing countries.
-Since 1962, more than 5,800 practitioners from 139

-International Training Course jurisdictions have participated in training courses and seminars organized by UNAFEI (as of 1st November 2018).
+Moreover, a great number of individuals in leadership positions in the law The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders (UNAFEI), established in 1962 by the agreement between the United Nations and the Government of Japan and operated by the RTI of the Ministry of Justice, has held respective countries.
+This personnel network lays a foundation on valuable relationship between criminal justice personnel between Japan and justice sector have built their capacities through our assistance.
+Kyoto International Conference Center (Main hall) Promotion of International Cooperation The Ministry of Justice provides assistance mainly to developing countries with a view to establishing the rule of law for the democratic and free development as well as to realizing secure and peaceful society.
+Promoting and enhancing good governance based on the rule of law through international cooperation with developing countries contributes not only to the sound development of these countries and stability of the region, but to the strengthening countermeasures against transnational crime and to the improvement of business environment.
+This serves as an important contribution to the international community to enhance Japan's presence.
+In the field of civil and commercial law, the Ministry of Justice has provided legal technical assistance for Asian countries such as Vietnam, Cambodia, Laos, Indonesia and Myanmar mainly through activities of the International Cooperation Department (ICD), Research and Training Institute (RTI).
+These activities include drafting and amending fundamental laws and regulations, strengthening function of judicial institutions which operate laws, and capacity-building of legal professionals.
+Through such technical assistance, a number of legislation, including civil codes and civil procedure codes, have been enacted and relevant legal commentaries have also been prepared in these countries. training courses and seminars in the field of crime prevention and treatment of offenders for criminal justice practitioners (police officers, public prosecutors, judges, correctional and probation officers, etc.) from developing countries.
+Since 1962, more than 6,000 practitioners from 139 jurisdictions have participated in training courses and seminars organized by UNAFEI (as of the end of December 2020).
 Many UNAFEI alumni are playing leading roles in the area of criminal justice.
-Some alumni members have served as, among others, Minister of Justice, Prosecutor General, and Chief Justice of the Supreme Court in their respective countries.
-This personnel network provides a foundation for valuable relationship between criminal justice personnel of Japan and those of other countries.
-The Ministry of Justice makes efforts to promote and achieve United Nation's Sustainable Development Goals (SDGs) through these activities that contribute to crime prevention and capacitybuilding of legal professionals and criminal justice personnel.
-Such efforts are highly valued by international community as well as individual countries.
+Some alumni members have served as, among others, Minister of Justice, Prosecutor General, and Chief Justice of the Supreme Court in their